Climate Action Plan

 5/2016 – President’s Climate Commitment Progress Report for 2015 can be found here.

 Solar Energy Production at QVCC

 You may have seen the solar panels atop the roofs of the buildings at the far east end of campus, well now you can see how much energy is being produced on a daily basis by accessing the following link – QVCC Solar.

 Every year, millions of people around the world join the Earth Hour movement and switch off their lights for one hour to show support for protecting our planet and stopping climate change.

-On Saturday, March 24, 2018 at 8:30 PM (and again on March 30, 2019), QVCC joined this global movement by turning off non-essential lights throughout the College campus for one hour.
-We hope to make this a yearly event.
+On Saturday, March 27, 2021 at 8:30 pm, QVCC will join the global Earth Hour movement by turning off non-essential lights throughout the College campus for one hour.
+The College has participated in this event in past years (2018 and 2019) and hopes to make this a yearly event.
 For more information about Earth Hour, please visit: https://www.earthhour.org/what-is-earth-hour.

 Climate and Energy Shed